stoffee/csp-k8s-hcp/README.md

 <a name="DataFlowDiagram"></a>

-This 30-second video reveals each object and flow line in this busy diagram to summarize how all the major components interact with each other to build an enterprise environment:
+## Flowchart of Enterprise in Production

+This busy "world map" flowchart summarizes how <strong>"anti-fragile"</strong> aspects of a secure and reliable <strong>enterprise production</strong> environments are built, quickly and securely.

 [![Enterprise in Production using Terraform, Vault, Consul, Packer](https://res.cloudinary.com/dcajqrroq/image/upload/v1679893044/instant-hcp-vault-v02-1818x750_nyjd8o.jpg)](https://www.youtube.com/watch?v=Fx0XtgLUoJM "Enterprise in Production using Terraform, Vault, Consul, Packer")

-## Multiple GitHub for Conway's Law

-> This summarizes the technologies to create an <strong>anti-fragile</strong> enterprise production environment, quickly and securely.

-Words in green font are the attributes of what is necessary to create an <strong>anti-fragile</strong> enterprise production environment.
+Click the flowchart to see each object and flow line build one at a time, with commentary.

-Numbered bubbles on the flowchart mark the sequence of <strong>manual actions</strong>.
+Numbered bubbles on the flowchart mark the sequence of <strong>manual tasks</strong>, with links to steps for each task.

+## Multiples for resilience

-Resiliency often means having multiple options for each capability.
+> PROTIP: Resiliency often means having multiple options for each capability.

-## Multi-cloud, Multi-region, Multi-az

-Organizations, through acquisition or by design to meet customer demand for network resilience, find that they need to operate across several clouds to obtain the highest level of flexibility and resiliance.
+Organizations, through acquisition or by design to meet customer demand for network resilience, find that they need to operate across <strong>several clouds</strong> to obtain the highest level of flexibility and resilience.

-Within each cloud, resiliance is achieved across <strong>several geographical Regions</strong> around the world, each several <strong>AZs</strong> (Availability Zones), in case one of them fails.
+There are higher costs to achieve HA (High Availability) across <strong>several geographical Regions</strong> around the world, each several <strong>AZs</strong> (Availability Zones), in case one of them fails.

+But it's done because the cost of downtime is much higher.

-## Web UI?
+## IaC, not Web UI, to handle multiples

 In typical enterprise production scenarios, <strong>multiple accounts</strong> are necessary to segregate permissions to dev vs. production <strong>environments</strong>, to reduce the "blast radius" when credentials for an account is stolen.

-PROTIP: All the different clouds, regions, accounts, environments makes it cumbersome to switch among browser <strong>web UI</strong> (browser User Interface) alone.
+PROTIP: All the different clouds, regions, accounts, environments makes it cumbersome to manually switch among the AWS browser <strong>web UI</strong> (browser User Interface).
 And manual changes are not easily repeatable due to human error.
-In fact, some organizations have <strong>no web UI</strong> at all, and only allow use of versioned <strong>Infrastructure as Code (IaC)</strong> as the only way to create and manage infrastructure.
+In fact, many organizations discourage use of cloud vendor web UI, and only allow use of versioned <strong>Infrastructure as Code (IaC)</strong> as the only way to create and manage infrastructure.

 ## Terraform HCL for IaC in Registry